-The definition of the measures to be supported by CCLD is based on the experience and the lessons learnt from the programming period 2014-2020, as well as the conclusions and recommendations of the Evaluation of Operational Programme "Environment" 2014-2020 implementation through the CLLD approach.
+However, measures have been identified to be supported by complementary funding to the CLLD approach.
+They are based on the experience and the lessons learnt from the programming period 2014-2020, as well as the conclusions and recommendations of the Evaluation of Operational Programme "Environment" 2014-2020 implementation through the CLLD approach.
 The Evaluation states that given the implementation of conservation measures requires specific expertise and knowledge, which burden the beneficiaries, only 9 of a total 64 Local Action Groups have planned measures within the Strategies to be supported under OP Environment 2014-2020.
-The recommendations are to envisage soft measures for support in 2021-2027 such as information and education measures, activities related to changing the attitude, seminars and forums, etc. derived from the analyses in the NPAF and the National Biodiversity Strategy to strengthen the local communities capacity to perform activities to preserve and restore the biodiversity etc.
+The recommendations are to envisage soft measures for support in 2021-2027 such as information and education measures, activities related to changing the attitude, seminars and forums, etc. derived from the analyses in the NPAF and other strategic, programme and planning documents, to strengthening the local communities capacity to perform activities to preserve and restore the biodiversity etc.